software-engineering-amsterdam/ST2017_WG_13/Team/3/Exercise_4.md

 #### distributing remaining operators
 The following code is used by all the remaining generators, thus we will explain it here.

 Suppose you have a recursive branching algorithm that you wish to end.
 To end it you give it a terminating value of 5.
-On each operand you reduce the value by 1.
+On each operator you reduce the value by 1.
 If your algorithm branches with only operand (e.g. Neg), then the total number of proposition would be 5.
-If your branch only had 2 operand operations at each branch the count would reduce by 1 but the number of brances doubles thus you would have 101 propositions ((1*5)+(2*4)+(3*8)+(2*16)+(1*32)).
+If your branch only had 2 operand operations at each branch the count would reduce by 1 but the number of branches doubles thus you would have 101 propositions ((1*5)+(2*4)+(3*8)+(2*16)+(1*32)).
 This explosion is even bigger when considering that conjunctions and disjunctions can contain a very large number of operators.

-The solution that Claessen and Hughes propose is to use `s div 2` on the number of operations, an a binary branch (and presumably `s div n` on a branch with an arity of n).
+The solution that Claessen and Hughes propose is to use `s div 2` on the number of operations, on a binary branch (and presumably `s div n` on a branch with an arity of n).
 We find this unsatisfactory for 2 reasons.
-Firstly there is information loss.
+Firstly, there is information loss.
 At every uneven division, one operand is thrown away, thus if you use this method expecting to have 31 operations you would have 31 operations, however if you expect 32 operations you get 63 operations.
 This lack of control over input and output is not desired

 More importantly this does not reflect the real world.
-Equasions can be bothed balanced and unbalanced, thus at we would like to arbtirarly distribute the remaining operators (i.e. current remaining -1) accross the branches.
+Equations can be both balanced and unbalanced, thus at we would like to arbitrarily distribute the remaining operators (i.e. current remaining -1) across the branches.
 With Neg this does not matter as we can only distribute across  one branch. lets say we wanted to distribute 4 remaining operators across 2 branches, we could distribute them (l, r)=[(0,4),(1,3),(2,2),(1,3),(0,4)], where (2,2) would be balanced as Claessen and Hughes suggest, this would leave 4 options unexplored. a zero would indicate that the next item in the formula is a proposition.

-Distributing across a pair is relatively simple, pick a random number between 0 and the remaining operators, for one side and remove that value from the total for the other.  however distributing across a list recursivly using the above method skews the number of operands across the list, thus it is necessary to divide the random number generated by a random number between 1 and the remaining size of the list, see `boundedDistributionGen`, to allow values to distribute evenly across the list. naturally before you do all this you should reduce the reamining operators by 1.
+Distributing across a pair is relatively simple, pick a random number between 0 and the remaining operators, for one side and remove that value from the total for the other.
+However, distributing across a list recursively using the above method skews the number of operands across the list, thus it is necessary to divide the random number generated by a random number between 1 and the remaining size of the list, see `boundedDistributionGen`, to allow values to distribute evenly across the list.
+Naturally, before you do all this you should reduce the remaining operators by 1.

 ````haskell
 formDistributionGen:: Int -> Int -> Gen [Form]